Fundamental (Pet Shop Boys album): Music

 The album is Pet Shop Boys' first collaboration with Trevor Horn since the 1989 single "It's Alright".
 Its sound bears the producer's heavily orchestral style (also present on that song), most frequently associated with the 1982 ABC album The Lexicon of Love as well as the 1984 Frankie Goes to Hollywood single "Two Tribes" and subsequent album Welcome to the Pleasuredome.
 Horn was also musical director for the Radio 2 concert, which featured the BBC Concert Orchestra.

 The album's personnel included many of Horn's frequent musical collaborators, including Anne Dudley, Tessa Niles, Jamie Muhoberac, Phil Palmer, Steve Lipson, Lol Creme, Tim Pierce, Earl Harvin, Frank Ricotti, Luis Jardim, Lucinda Barry.

 Fundamentalism

 Special limited editions of the album include a second bonus CD called Fundamentalism.
 The disc includes remixed tracks with contributions by artists such as Alter Ego.
 "In Private", here presented as a duet with Elton John, was originally a Dusty Springfield song written and produced by the Pet Shop Boys.
 First released as a single in 1989, it was later included on the 1990 album Reputation.
-The powerful opening track "Fugitive" contains lyrics suggestive of a dialogue between a male terrorist and a person who has a close relationship with him - originally conceived by Tennant as the terrorist's sister, but later re-cast in his thoughts as either the terrorist's sister, his brother or a close friend - thus continuing the political themes of the main album.
+The powerful opening track "Fugitive" contains lyrics suggestive of a dialogue between a male terrorist and a person who has a close relationship with him — originally conceived by Tennant as the terrorist's sister, but later re-cast in his thoughts as either the terrorist's sister, his brother or a close friend — thus continuing the political themes of the main album.

+Release

+In December 2005, the official Pet Shop Boys website announced an early track listing for the album and gave a release date of 17 April 2006, naming "Minimal" as the lead single.
+This was quickly followed up on 23 December, when pop music fansite Popjustice gave the first review of the album.
+On 13 February 2006, it was announced that the release date of Fundamental had been pushed back to 22 May, because EMI needed "more set-up time".
+At the same time "I'm with Stupid" was announced to be the revised lead single.
+This was followed on 4 April 2006, with news that there would be a limited edition of the new album that would include a bonus CD called Fundamentalism.

+In 2017, the album was reissued as Fundamental: Further Listening 2005–2007.
+The new version was digitally remastered and came with a second disc of B-sides and previously unreleased material from around the time of the album's original release.
+Fundamental re-entered the UK Albums Chart at number 33 following the reissue.

+Artwork

+The album design was inspired by Dan Flavin's art made with fluorescent tubes, exhibited at the Hayward Gallery in London.
+The album title on the cover and the track listing on the back were created using cold cathode tubes.